uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-data/02-libraries.md

 # Adding libraries

 Before starting this section, you will need to have a solution to Practical 1.
-You can use your own, or you can start from the model solution in the VLE.
+You can use your own, or you can start from the [model solution of Practical 1](../../solutions/practical1.zip).

 ## What we need